Indoor Swimming Pools in NYC Offering Day Passes

 There are plenty of FREE swimming pools in NYC for kids during the summer months, but if you're looking for year-round options or less crowded waters, the possibilities are more limited.
 We've rounded up the best bets for indoor swimming pools offering day passes, from private pools to off-the-beaten-path community spots.
 All are kid-friendly and welcome families for swimming and other water fun.

 Read on for indoor pools where you can get swimming in NYC now.

-Pool hours change by season, and we recommend calling to confirm availability before you head out with the kids, because the venues sometimes close unexpectedly for private events or other reasons.
-Prices are as of January 2022.
+Pool hours change by season, and we recommend calling to confirm availability before you head out with the kids because these venues sometimes close unexpectedly for private events.
+Prices are current as of January 2022.
 Please keep in mind local public safety protocols, and be forewarned: Locker rooms may be off-limits due to COVID.

 Asphalt Green – Upper East Side

 This uptown fitness center features a beautiful indoor Olympic-size pool (where Olympic bronze medalist Lia Neal trained) with excellent kids' programs.
 Annual memberships cost more than $1,000, but day passes are $35 for adults and $10 for children.
 The deal is good any day of the week, but you must attend during family swim.
 Call to confirm hours.

 Asphalt Green Battery Park City – Battery Park City